changliao1025/swaty/README.md

 # swaty
-swaty is a Python library to support SWAT simulation.
+SWATy is a Python library to support SWAT simulation.

 # Content